hilioski/simple-php-js-mysql-test/README.md

-# Simple tasks execrices using PHP, JS and MySQL
+# Simple tasks exercises using PHP, JS and MySQL